plblum/jivs/docs/Jivs_API.md

 - `asyncProcessing` - When evaluating an asynchronous Condition, validation will return before it is done, with the results from the rest of the Conditions. `asyncProcessing` is true at this moment, and until all asynchronous Conditions are finished.
 Expect `onValueHostValidationStateChange callbacks` after the validation runs, and after each async Condition finishes, giving you the latest validation state.

 ### Actions that change the validation state
-All of these actions can change the validation state whether on ValidationManager or a ValueHost.
+All of these actions can change the validation state whether on ValueHostsManager or a ValueHost.
 However, you will only be notified through `onValidationStateChanged` and `onValueHostValidationStateChanged` if the state actually changed.
 - `validate()`
 - `clearValidation()`
 - `addExternalIssuesFound()` and `addExternalIssueFound()`